What's the Best Way to Smoke Ribs?

 You can use any smoker you have for this no wrap rib recipe, but the smokers I have used for this recipe are The Big Green Egg & The Rec Tec 700 Pellet Grill.
 The method is the same for both, but the time it takes to smoke the ribs always varies, depending on the smoker and the ribs you pick out at the butcher.

 My favorite ribs for smoking are the St. Louis cut Spare Ribs.
 They are nice and meaty with a good amount of fat that will melt down within the ribs as they smoking, making for the perfect bite after 5-6 hours of low and slow smoking.
+I prefer them to baby back ribs, as they are more uniform and cook more evenly over the entire length of the rib.

 For this particular cook, I am using the Rec Tec 700 Pellet Smoker, which is a premium pellet smoker that has a nice consistent temperature controller.
 I even liked the smoker enough to build a Custom Grill Table for it.
 Definitely use whatever smoker you currently have to experiment and achieve similar results.